 When choosing an inverter, bear in mind that the alternator usually becomes the actual power source.
 Standard truck alternators are often undersized for utility vehicles when inverters are added, so choose the higher output alternator option if available when specifying the vehicle.
 An alternative solution is retrofitting a new alternator, driven in the proper pulley ratio.

 Inverter Output Waveforms

 Popular Type with pulse width modulation.
 Height and width of wave changes as battery input voltage changes.

 Same as line power.
 Used on high end inverters.

 Pure sine wave output ensures complete waveform compatibility but at a higher cost.
 Some electric motors and loads with sensitive electronic circuitry tend to operate better with sine wave power.

-The choice of the right power package requires a clear understanding of the power needs and applications of the user.
-The planning and design of vehicle mounted power systems must be a partnership between the installer and the customer.
-This planning is essential to ensure that the vehicle not only has the most cost effective power system but one that performs effectively and efficiently on the job as well.
-Fleet is a recognized industry leader in helping companies with both the purchasing and the planning process.
+The choice of the right inverter for your fleet vehicle requires a clear understanding of the power needs and applications of the user.
+The planning and design of inverters for fleet vehicles must be a partnership between the installer and the customer.
+This planning is essential to ensure that your fleet vehicle not only has the most cost-effective power system but one that performs effectively and efficiently on the job as well.
+Fleet Electric is a recognized industry leader in helping companies with both the purchasing and the planning process.